-Greater flows under each of the alternatives, relative to the No Project Alternative, would originate from the reservoir during the release period.
-Releases from Sites Reservoir to the Sacramento River and Delta could occur at any time but are more likely to occur during May through November during drier water year types.
-These increased flows could decrease temperatures in the canals, while slightly increasing depth.
+Greater flows under each of the alternatives, relative to the No Project Alternative, would originate from the reservoir during the release period (July through November) of below normal and drier water year types.
+Increased flows during late summer-fall exports would decrease residence time in the canals.
+These increased flows could decrease temperatures in the canals, while also slightly increasing depth.
 It is possible that increased flows would also keep sediments suspended, increasing turbidity and decreasing bed sediments.
 Increased flows would also occur during low-flow periods and would not cause flooding, a condition that would increase methylmercury production.
-The Colusa Basin Drain is an engineered water transmission channel and with limited natural habitat which would be conducive to mercury methylation and biological uptake.
+The Colusa Basin Drain is an engineered water transmission channel and does not have very high levels of fish or natural habitat which would be conducive to mercury methylation and biological uptake.
 Mercury concentrations in and exported from the Colusa Basin Drain are considered a minor component of mercury budgets of receiving basins.
 Therefore, none of the changes anticipated from increased flows would be expected to substantially increase methylmercury concentrations or bioaccumulation within the Colusa Basin Drain, and some may even serve to decrease methylation potential within the canal.

-If methylmercury concentrations in the Colusa Basin Drain were to increase somewhat from Sites deliveries, it is unlikely that this would lead to substantial long-term increases in bioaccumulation and fish tissue concentrations.
-This is because releases to Colusa Basin Drain would not be continuous, mostly occurring during drier months of drier years.
-Temporary increases in water column methylmercury concentrations may translate to short-term increases of mercury in fish tissues.
+If methylmercury concentrations in the Colusa Basin Drain were to increase somewhat from Sites deliveries, it is unlikely that this would lead to substantial long-term increases in bioaccumulation and fish tissue concentrations because residence time is low and there will be a relatively short export window (July - November) of non-wet year types.
+Temporary increases in water column methylmercury concentrations may translate to increased mercury concentration in fish tissues.
 However, there is a lag-time of several months for these increases to be reflected in fish tissues (SWRCB 2017b).
 This was demonstrated by a temporary spike in water column methylmercury in the San Joaquin River of 0.75 ng/L in May of 2006, over baseline levels of approximately 0.15 ng/L, that were reflected in Mississippi silverside tissue concentrations in July.
 The fish tissue concentrations increased to 0.24 mg/kg and then returned to baseline concentrations of 0.05 mg/kg by September (SWRCB 2017b).
 This 2 to 3 month lag-time for small fish tissue concentrations to reflect water column methylmercury changes will limit the duration over which fish tissue concentration increases would occur.
 Fish tissue concentrations might increase in response to a sufficiently long period of elevated methylmercury concentrations, but would also return to baseline concentrations after discharges with elevated water concentrations cease.

 Existing fish tissue methylmercury concentrations in the Colusa Basin Drain are presented in Table 6F-9.
-Channel catfish (TL4) and crappie (TL4) had methylmercury concentrations approaching but not exceeding the California sport fish objective (0.2 mg/kg ww).
+Sacramento sucker (TL3), channel catfish (TL4), and crappie (TL4), and common carp (TL4) had methylmercury concentrations approaching but not exceeding the California sport fish objective (0.2 mg/kg ww).
 The sport fish objective applies to the highest trophic level fish in the waterbody.
-Therefore, it was not exceeded in this waterbody even though maximum tissue concentrations for common carp (TL3) and brown bullhead (TL3) fillets were 0.47 and 0.58 mg/kg ww, respectively.
+Therefore, it is not exceeded even though maximum tissue concentrations for common carp (TL3) and brown bullhead (TL3) fillets were 0.47 and 0.58 mg/kg ww, respectively.